pynucastro/pynucastro/paper/paper.md

 reactions currently used for studying white dwarf convection with Maestro [@Zingale.astronum.2017].

+Future work will focus on implementing nuclear partition functions to compute reverse reaction rates in the Reaclib library [@RaTh2000;
+@Rauscher2003].
+It is also in some cases necessary to compute reverse reaction rates using detailed balance with a consistent nuclear mass model instead of using the parameterized reverse reaction rates in Reaclib [@SkyNet.2017].
+Additionally, work is ongoing to port the networks generated for StarKiller Microphysics to CUDA Fortran to support parallel reaction network integration on GPU systems [@Zingale.astronum.2017].
+We intend to implement this port directly into the pynucastro-generated networks.

 This work was supported by DOE/Office of Nuclear Physics grant DE-FG02-87ER40317.